confluentinc/ksql/docs/developer-guide/ksqldb-reference/insert-values.md

 If column names are specified, the order of the values must match the order of the names.
 Any column not explicitly given a value is set to `null`.
-If a column is given a null value or is not set it will not act as a tombstone.
+If a column is given a null value or is not set, it does not act as a tombstone.

 Tombstones are not supported with `INSERT INTO`.
 Pseudo columns, for example `ROWTIME`, may be provided.